rdnewman/neoncrm/README.md

 Please read the details below to make use of these classes.

-#### Customization
+#### Simple customization
-There are three methods that may be overridden in your subclasses to tailor how fields are read from Neon:
+There are three _class_ methods that may be overridden in your subclasses to tailor how fields are read from Neon:
 * `field_map`: a Hash of Symbol keys to String values, where the Strings correspond to the field names provided by Neon for your site.
 * `output_fields`: an Array of Symbols referring to the fields which are to be returned from Neon
 * `search_options`: an advanced customization that can tailor the basic invocation of `search`